• Home

 It’s not just her internship experience, clear intelligence, or even serendipity that got Lopes Lara to the top of the tech world—research suggests her experience in the dance studio could have had a helping hand.

-Despite the age-old cliche that jocks and cheerleaders peak in high school, meanwhile the nerds get the last laugh—perhaps, by going on to become a Fortune 500 CEO—athletic students are ironically more likely to land an MBA, higher salaries, and corner office jobs.
+Despite the age-old cliché that jocks and cheerleaders peak in high school, with the nerds, meanwhile, getting the last laugh—perhaps by going on to become a Fortune 500 CEO—athletic students are ironically more likely to land an MBA, higher salaries, and corner office jobs.

 And that’s especially true for women.
 Research from EY shows that nearly all women in the C-suite (a staggering 94%) are former athletes.